-Cornell Cooperative Extension of Erie County Consumer Horticulture Program to Host New Master Gardener Volunteer Training in 2017
+Cornell Cooperative Extension of Erie County Consumer Horticulture Program New Master Gardener Volunteer Training

-The training classes provide six weeks of instruction followed by testing in key areas relevant to carrying out the duties of a CCE Erie Master Gardener volunteer including Botany, Soils, Composting, Climate Change, Pest Identification and Management, Wildlife Management, Plant Diseases, Native Plants, Pruning and Lawn Care.
+CCE Erie's New Master Gardener volunteer training classes provide six - ten weeks of instruction followed by testing in key areas relevant to carrying out the duties of a CCE Erie Master Gardener volunteer including Botany, Soils, Composting, Climate Change, Pest Identification and Management, Wildlife Management, Plant Diseases, Native Plants, Pruning and Lawn Care.
 Seven hands-on projects/events with site visits are also planned.
 Participation in at least three of the events is required.
 Once the training requirements are met, the Trainee becomes a Master Gardener Program Apprentice and must complete 50 hours of volunteer service for each of the next two years to become an Active Program Volunteer.

-Selected course participants will pay a course fee of $225.
+Selected course participants pay a course fee which typically includes materials.
 Class size is limited to 30.
 Each trainee is expected to attend all training classes with any missed sessions to be made up at the discretion of the supervising CCE Erie Educator.

 About Cornell Cooperative Extension of Erie County